eelismie/ot-harjoitustyo/docs/usermanual.md

 ## Result Screen

+After this, you can view the results of a random walk on the Markov Chain you created.
+The probabilities of being at each state after one step are displayed initially.
+If you want to see the probabilities after two steps, advance the simulation state by pressing 'next'.
+You can see the probabilities after n steps in the chain by advancing the simulation state n times.

-After this, you can advance the simulation state you created.
-You can select the starting node with a slider.
-You can enable the random walk to perform jumps with the slider below it.
+These probabilities depend on the starting node.
+You can select the starting node of the random walk with the top slider.
+You can enable the random walk to perform jumps on the next step with the slider below it.
 You can also edit the step size with a third slider.
 If you want to reset the simulation state, press 'reset'.